GandhiCloudLab/envizi-learning-journey-blog/readme.md

 Data type contains the primary unit of measure `cost` and `consumption`.

 Data type is assigned with some emissions scope (1/2/3/None).
-You can see in the above picture that each data type is assoicated with an scope.
+You can see in the above picture that each data type is associated with an scope.

 ### 2.8  Account Styles

-Account Styles referes to the Data schema configured on top of a Data Type.
+Account Styles refers to the Data schema configured on top of a Data Type.

 Account Styles are configured per customer to provide flexibility to meet different data capture requirements.